 Established In: 1931

-Since its establishment in the 1950s, the Berkeley Lab has remained one of the premier research centers for physics.
-It has also maintained the status of having a diversified research program in almost every major scientific discipline, from computer sciences to bioscience and energy sciences.
+The Berkeley Lab has remained one of the premier research centers for physics since its inception.
+It has maintained the status of having a diversified research program in almost every major scientific discipline, from computer sciences to bioscience and energy sciences.

-So far, twelve researchers associated with the Berkeley Lab have been awarded the Nobel Prize, including American nuclear physicist Ernest Lawrence and Chemist Yuan T. Lee, who became the first Taiwanese to become a Nobel Laureate.
+So far, 16 scientists associated with the Berkeley Lab have been awarded the Nobel Prize, including American nuclear physicist Ernest Lawrence and Chemist Yuan T. Lee, who became the first Taiwanese to become a Nobel Laureate.

 3. United States Naval Research Laboratory